BioMedIA-MBZUAI/HECKTOR2025/README.md

 > **NOTE:** Since you can only create a limited number of algorithms, please make the title of your algorithm meaningful and avoid titles that include the words "test", "debug" etc. In principle you will only need to create 1 algorithm for this phase.
 Once created, you can upload new container images for it as you improve your code and even switch back to older container images as you see fit.

-- The next step is to connect the docker container.
-Now, as before you can use this algorithm for a challenge submission, you have to assign/upload your dockerized algorithm to it.
+- After successful creation of an algorithm, you have to connect the docker container.
+Now, before you can use this algorithm for a challenge submission, you have to assign/upload your dockerized algorithm to it.
 To do so, click on the "Containers" tab from the left menu.

 <p align="center">